-Progesterone is a steroid hormone initially secreted after ovulation by the corpus luteum, an area in the ovary which develops after ovulation.
+Progesterone is a steroid hormone initially secreted after ovulation by the corpus luteum, an area in the ovary that develops after ovulation.
 Prior to ovulation, progesterone levels are very low.
 They increase right after ovulation and reach levels above 10 ng/ml usually by 5-7 days after ovulation takes place.
 If you are not pregnant, progesterone levels usually decrease around the time of the next menstrual period bleeding.

 What is a normal progesterone level?

 Before ovulation, progesterone is well below 10ng/ml and after ovulation, it is well above 10ng/ml.
 The time right after ovulation until the next menstrual period is called the “corpus luteum phase” or the “luteal phase.”
 During the luteal phase, the fertilized egg travels through the fallopian tube into the uterus where it implants usually 6-12 days after fertilization.
 The normal luteal phase lasts on average 14 days, and it can be anywhere from 12 to 17 days long.

 Pregnancy cannot be diagnosed by testing progesterone levels.
 Only the presence of the pregnancy hormone hCG diagnoses a pregnancy.

 Progesterone prepares the endometrium (the lining of the uterus) for implantation and possible pregnancy.
 It prevents contractions of the uterus and the development of a new follicle, and during pregnancy, it is produced by the placenta and maintains the pregnancy until birth.
 Of course, it is important to start prenatal vitamins well before trying to get pregnant to obtain maximum efficiency.

 Can pregnancy be diagnosed from a progesterone level alone?